chaintool-py/chaind-eth/README.md

 - sqlite
 - an EVM RPC endpoint

-For any python command / executable use:
+For any python command / executable used below:

-* `-v` or `-vv` to get more information about what is going on
+* add `-v` or `-vv` to get more information about what is going on
-* `--help` for information on how to use and parameters that can be passed
+* use with `--help` for information on how to use and parameters that can be passed

-## usage example

-### set up database
+## setting up the database backend

-In terminal window A

 Currently there is no more practical way of setting up the database backend :/